 In order to participate in the essay contest, the student must maintain an overall B average.
 The student must be claimed as a dependent on the tax return of a DTC customer or its affiliate and also, must receive active telecommunications service from DTC Communications or its affiliate.

-The application, a typed short essay – no more than 500 words and no more than 1,000 words, transcript of grades during high school to date, and resume that includes academic achievements and honors, leadership experience, extra-curricular and community activities, and work experience must be submitted to Anita Patrick by close of business on Friday, March 1, 2019.
-Questions concerning the FRS Youth Tour, essay contest or all other inquiries may be addressed with Anita Patrick at 615-464-2271 or firstname.lastname@example.org.
+The application, a typed short essay – no less than 500 words and no more than 1,000 words, transcript of grades during high school to date, and resume that includes academic achievements and honors, leadership experience, extra-curricular and community activities, and work experience must be submitted to Anita Patrick by close of business on Monday, March 2, 2020.
+Questions concerning the FRS Youth Tour, essay contest or all other inquiries may be addressed to Anita Patrick at 615-464-2271 or email@example.com.